 - Cost efficiency for high-volume applications

-For temperatures between 100°C and 135°C, hydrogenated NBR (HNBR) is specified.
+For temperatures between +100°C and +135°C, hydrogenated NBR (HNBR) is specified.
 HNBR maintains elastomeric properties and resists sulfur-bearing anti-wear additives (ZDDP) better than standard NBR.
+Above +135°C with mineral oil, FKM is specified.

 Fire-Resistant Hydraulic Fluids